AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2021-02-21-why-you-no-longer-enjoy-reading/index.md

 Got some unexpected free time?
 Instead of mindlessly checking your phone, pick up where you left off on your book, and then resume whatever it is that you were doing before after a short while.
 You'll thank yourself later.

 This isn't to say that you *can't* or *shouldn't* always read at a set time of day, but doing so can make reading seem less spontaneous and rewarding and more like a chore—yet another task to check off your endless to-do list so you can quickly move on to the next one.
-If that's how you view reading, then you're obviously not going to like it very much.
+If that's how you view reading, then you're not going to like it very much.

 Similarly, I don't recommend compiling a reading list and tracking your progress as you go.
 Some people find that this motivates them to read, but it's the exact opposite for me.
 Besides, life is short enough as it is to be measured by the number of books you've read.
 Read when you have the time, if you have the energy, and only if you really want to.
 Force yourself to read, and you'll hate it.